DramaShare Ministries

 Only in my own mind.

-other actors look at Laps with blank look
+(Other actors look at Laps with blank expressions.)

 Andi: Thanks for noticing.